-Ironically when I look back I rarely traveled outside of the city, including the neighborhood boroughs except to catch a flight back home for the holidays.
-When I did travel to see friends in other states I was constantly itching to get back home.
+Ironically when I look back, I rarely traveled outside of the city – including the neighborhood boroughs except to catch a flight back home for the holidays.
+When I did travel to see friends in other states, I was constantly itching to get back home.
 It was as if an invisible cord tugged at my heart.
-I never got tired of the skyline view when landing into LGA, and I always requested an window A seat on the flight back home.
+I never got tired of the skyline view when landing into LGA, and I always requested a window seat on the flight back home.

 I thought my romance would last forever with my city.
 I’m sure I’m not the only person that calls Manhattan that, but I feel as if she just gets me.
 The city knew all my favorite hobbies and restaurants.
 She appreciated my fashion sense or lack of and didn’t judge.
 She never left me bored and always entertained.
-I was in over my ears in debt and the only thing I had to show for it were my veneers I was forced to buy after a dental malpractice and a bag full of receipts of my nights out in the city.
+I was in over my ears in debt.
+The only thing I had to show for were the veneers I was forced to buy after a dental malpractice and a bag full of receipts of my nights out in the city.
 For years I kept telling myself, my friends, and family I was going to move to Los Angeles.
-Every year when my lease was up I would get cold feet.
-I’d make up excuses why I couldn’t move, a career break was right around the corner, my health insurance at my stable union job, lack of a car.
+Every year when my lease was up I got cold feet.
+I’d make up excuses why I couldn’t move- a career break was right around the corner, my health insurance at my stable union job, the lack of owning a car.
 The truth was I was petrified of Cali.
 The happy picture perfect people with sun kissed hair, natural tans, and laser white teeth.
 I somewhat enjoyed my rainy dark days of New York where I would write for hours at cafes and people watch.
 I enjoyed a little attitude on the subway.
 My commute was never boring, and my wardrobe never went out of style.
 Black on black is always in style in New York.

 I hit rock bottom in 2008 when my four month long episode with bronchitis led me to a top ENT doctor on Park.
 She gave me a prescription that would send the bronchitis back to hell.
 She checked my vocal cords with a camera and concluded I needed to rest my voice.
 My nonstop chatter and straining my voice at work had created damage on my vocal cords.
 Her advice was to not talk, laugh, cough, or whisper for a minimum of 14-20 days.
 I laughed out loud at the thought.
 She would have better luck training an elephant ballet than to get me to rest in silence.
 I’m not one to talk to myself, but I’ll chat it up with anyone who will listen, the stranger passing out flyers, the homeless man on the subway, kids, cops, dogs, birds, you name it.